Laura Lynne Williams: Equine-assisted therapy

 Upon her return to the Bryansk Forest, Williams started working with horses, her life-long passion.
 She studied equine-assisted therapy in Australia and got a certificate from the International Association for Horse Assisted Education, trained as an equine facilitator in Germany.
 In 2015, she launched her ‘Human and Horse’ training program based on immense psychological benefits offered by communication with horses.
 She had a herd of nine horses rescued from slaughter-houses or neglected by previous owners.
 In Chukhrai village the horses were healed, trained, and given better life conditions.
 Her idea was to facilitate communication between horses and people on an equal basis.
 The program did not include horse riding because it requires human dominance.

 Literary works

 As a freelance journalist, Williams wrote to National Wildlife, BBC Wildlife, Geo, Canadian Wildlife, and other publications.
 In the last few years of her life, she also wrote a column, "Notes from a Russian Village", for the Russian Life magazine.

 In 2008, she published a book, The Storks’ Nest: Life and Love in the Russian Countryside, based on her life and work in Russia.

 Death and legacy

 On October 27, 2018, Williams fell from an untamed horse.
-She suffered multiple grave injuries and passed away in Suzemka at a local hospital.
+She suffered multiple grave injuries and died in Suzemka at a local hospital.

 In 2019, WWF Russia established an award in her honour.
 The Laura Williams prize is annually given to the most prominent young Russian environmentalists and conservation scientists.
 The prize pool is financed by her family, friends, and colleagues.

 ‘Human and Horse’ program is also active and continued by her colleagues from the Bryansk Forest and volunteers.